SubhamoySengupta/foo-bot/README.md

 # foo-bot
-Fiddling with facebook graph apis
+Using facebook graph apis to explore user posts, comments and uploads.